-VC151 Electronic Imaging 1: Digital to Print
+VC151 Electronic Imaging 1: Digital to

 Introduces the printing process and the preparation of digital files, including photos; scans; and digital illustrations, for print.
-Prerequisite: Enrollment in the Visual Communications program.
-Successful completion of VC111 and VC114.
+Prerequisite: enrollment in the Visual Communications program and successful completion of VC111 and VC114.
 W

 VC171-173 Special Projects 1 class and 2-4 lab hrs/wk, 1-3 cr.